paulinagdaniec/GRADUATION/README.md

 11. Review font library & your preferences.
 12. Provide feedback on fonts to improve the recommendation system.

-## As a complementary element to technial implentation, User Interface was designer in Figma.
+## As a complementary element to technical implentation, User Interface was designer in Figma.
 Here is the link:

 ## Project Structure